-Disease Research method and frequency Description The age of onset Cervical cancer PAP test, 1 time per year During the gynecologist's examination, a smear of the vaginal and cervical mucosa is taken.
-This method also allows you to diagnose benign and inflammatory diseases, as well as endometrial cancer 3 Veare aller Mammography, 1 time per year X-ray examination of the breast 40 years old Breast Clinical examination 1 time in 3 years Palpatory examination by a 20 years old Self-study, 1 time per specialist mammologist year Cancer of the colon and rectum (colorectal cancer) Fecal occult blood test, 1 time per year Laboratory examination of faeces for the presence of blood.
-In case of a positive result, a colonoscopy 45 years old or sigmoscopy 1 time Endoscopic examination of the intestine with a short tube with a built-in camera 45 years old Colonoscopy, 1 time in 10 years Endoscopic examination of the intestine with a flexible tube with a built-in camera 50 years old Finger examination, 1 time per year Rectal finger 45 years old Prostate cancer 1 Finger examination, as well as in the diagnosis of rectal and anal cancer 40 years old 50 years old
+disease Research method and frequency Description The age of onset Cervical cancer PAP test, 1 time per year During the gynecologist's examination, a smear of the vaginal and cervical mucosa is taken.
+This method also allows you to diagnose benign and inflammatory diseases, as well as endometrial cancer 3 years after the onset of sexual activity.
+Mammography, 1 time per year X-ray examination of the breast 40 years old breast cancer Clinical examination, 1 time in 3 years Palpatory examination by a 20 years old Self-study, 1 time per year specialist mammologist Cancer of the colon and rectum Fecal occult blood test, 1 time per year Laboratory examination of faeces for the presence of blood.
+In case of a positive 45 years old

+(colorectal result, a colonoscopy cancer) 1.0 Endoscopic examination of the intestine with a short tube with a built-in camera 45 years old Colonoscopy, 1 time in 10 years Endoscopic examination of the intestine with a flexible tube with a built-in camera 50 years old Finger examination, 1 time per year Rectal finger 45 years old Prostate cancer Analysis blood on PSA blood test (prostate-specific antigen), 1 time per year Digital examination of the rectum, 1 time per year Finger examination, as well as in the diagnosis of rectal and anal cancer 40 years old 50 years old